What is net capital? (with photo)

 The company’s stakeholders use net worth to determine how well the company can meet short-term financial obligations.
 The liability portion of the net worth formula is accounts payable and other short-term obligations the business owes to vendors.
 These obligations will quickly affect a company’s solvency if they are not paid.
 Therefore, the company must have cash to cover these obligations.
 Two financial ratios that measure a company’s liquidity using net worth information are the current and flash ratios.

-See also What is a raw block? (with photo)
+See also What is fair value adjustment?

 The current ratio is current assets divided by current liabilities.
 For example, a company with $750,000 in current assets and $250,000 in current liabilities has a current ratio of three.
 Generally, a current ratio of less than one means that the company has significant problems meeting its short-term obligations.
 Another view means that the company has $3 in current assets for every $1 in current liabilities.